lfkdude80/arch-kde-dotfiles/README.md

 - • Set your default font to your chosen Nerd Font (MesloLGL is a great pick)
 - • Adjust font hinting/anti-aliasing for your display

+### 🚀 Application Launcher
+- • Left click and select Show Alternatives
+- • Select Application Menu
+- • Change the icon to the Arch Linux icon

 ### 🌐 Default Applications
 - • Set **Brave** as your browser
-- • Choose your terminal of choice (e.g. Konsole, Kitty, or Alacritty)
+- • Choose your terminal of choice (I use either Konsole or Alacritty)

 ---